tara8082/Project_2/README.md

 - HOA Fees
 - Sold Date

-**3. The notebook titled  "---" is used for exploratory data analysis on the dataframe containing the Zillow listing data.
+**3. The notebook titled  "Features_and_LinearRegression.ipynb" is used for exploratory data analysis on the dataframe containing the Zillow listing data.
 The notebook also contains final R^2 scores using Linear Regression modules and corresponding visuals.

-**4. The pdf title "----" contains presentation materials on the Linear Regression project including background, tools, methodology, results, and recommendations.
+**4. The pdf titled "Pres_Deck_Project_2_PredictingHomePrices" contains presentation materials on the Linear Regression project including background, tools, methodology, results, and recommendations.

+**5. The CSV titled "Listing_Dictionary_Combined.csv" contains the CSV file for the listing dictionary scraped from Zillow.com.

+**6. Pickle files include scraped data.
+- wp_bt_listing_links.pkl : Zillow listing links from Wicker Park and Bucktown.
+- listing_html_COMBINED.pkl : listing HTML for Wicker Park, Bucktown, and West Town.